shawngraham/cdh2020/content/en/tutorials/clean-data-r.md

 ## Cleaning and Manipulating Data with R

-We're going to use data from pulled from the [The Survey of Scottish Witchcraft Database](http://www.shca.ed.ac.uk/Research/witches/) for this tutorial; this tutorial was written by Chantal Brousseau.
+We're going to use data from pulled from the [The Survey of Scottish Witchcraft Database](http://www.shca.ed.ac.uk/Research/witches/) for this tutorial (the actual dataset is available below); this tutorial was written by Chantal Brousseau.

 So maybe you've created a dataset by scraping the web, or found some really cool open data but... it's messy!
 You try to make visuals with it, but there's so many nonsense characters and repeating words that your data seems meaningless!